Bernard Lahire: The Plural Actor

+Sociology at the level of the individual

-The theoretical programme outlined in The Plural Actor was followed up empirically in his Portraits sociologique (2002).
+The theoretical programme outlined in The Plural Actor was followed up empirically in his Portraits sociologique (Sociological Portraits).
 The book pioneers his approach of sociological biography, as a concrete way to "do" the sociology at the level of the individual.
 The book is based on repeated interviews with a limited number of cases.
 Thus, Lahire aimed to show the concrete social moulding of each individual, unpacking their dispositions and tracing them to socializing experiences.

-The issue of the dissonance of dispositions was followed through in what was for long his most famous work, La culture des individus—The culture of individuals—from 2006.
+The issue of the dissonance of dispositions was followed through in what was for long his most famous work, La culture des individus (The Culture of Individuals) from 2006.
 The book continues from a point made in The Plural Actor, that on the macro scale, it makes sense to describe classes as having or embodying dispositions that set them apart from other classes.
 However, once the focus is changed to the individual scale, one uncovers a great variety of dispositions, or at least, different cultural practices, which vary with contexts.

-Tbe program of a sociology at the level of the individual has been brought further with the study of class inequalities among children in Enfances de classe.
+The program of a sociology at the level of the individual has been brought further with the study of class inequalities among children in 2019's Enfances de classe: De l’inégalité parmi les enfants (Classroom Childhood: Inequality Among Children).
 The book studies 35 children from different classes, in-depth by combining ethnographic observations with interviews of parents, family friends, teachers and grandparents.
 This unearths how these children may live in the same society, but effectively in different worlds, as Lahire as said in a summary.
 Lahire's latest publications represent a radicalization of the psychological sociology inherent in his thinking, with a two volume book dedicated to the sociological interpretation of dreams, the first of volume of which has appeared in English.